August 9, 2016

 Sven Stockholm was born with hyper-strength and nearly impenetrable skin.
-He also possesses a metaphysical ability in which he emits an aura that causes people and other living things to want to be around him and stay in his presence.
+He also possesses a metaphysical ability, with which he emits an aura that causes people, and other living things to, want to be around him and stay in his presence.

-In fact, it is that ability that earned him the name “Sven Stockholm” – taken from the syndrome of the same name that suggests the victim of a kidnapper would or could become dependent or even biased toward their victimizer.
+In fact, it is this ability that earned him the name “Sven Stockholm” – taken from the syndrome of the same name, which suggests the victim of a kidnapper would, or could become dependent, or even biased toward their victimizer.
 Over several decades Sven captured and kidnapped dozens and dozens of people.
 And just as many rescue missions were implemented to bring those people back.
 Sven’s hyper-strength made it difficult for normal humans to engage him, so heroes were usually sent.
 But even after defeating him, the Stockholm syndrome he imbued in his victims would be the greatest challenge when attempting to free someone from his clutches.

 WEIGHT: 246 lbs.

-Quintonice Philadelphia (the daughter of M’Deigh and Genesis) however, was not willing to accept that reality.
-For some time she had been hiding away with off-the-grid Veil hunter Nirmala Sardis because of her own controversial incident that ended with the death of some of her fellow classmates at Platinum City University.
+Quintonice Philadelphia, (the daughter of M’Deigh and Genesis) however, was not willing to accept that reality.
+For some time, she had been hiding away with off-the-grid Veil hunter Nirmala Sardis because of her own controversial incident, which ended with the death of some of her fellow classmates at Platinum City University.
 But when she heard Sven Stockholm had taken her father captive, she begged Nirmala to help her get him back.
 After initially refusing, the seasoned Veil hunter finally agreed to the mission.

-Before going, they would need to recruit some help.
-Again, the vast majority of the seasoned hunters were either dealing with the fallout from the Legion’s Gate event or, like Peter Philadelphia, in exile.
-But there were some hunters who were available, capable and willing – the Veil students at Quin’s old school, Platinum City University.
-She and Nirmala traveled to the institution and successfully recruited the prodigy hunter Nidia Sardis and Quin’s best friend, Terrance Smyrna.
+But before setting off, they would need to recruit some help.
+Again, the vast majority of the seasoned hunters were either dealing with the fallout from the Legion’s Gate event, or, like Peter Philadelphia, were in exile.
+But there were some hunters who were available, capable, and willing – the Veil students at Quin’s old school, Platinum City University.
+She and Nirmala traveled to the institution, and successfully recruited the prodigy hunter Nidia Sardis, and Quin’s best friend, Terrance Smyrna.
 But that wasn’t all.
 They also approached the rebel student hunter, Xylia Laodicea, who jumped at the opportunity to use her blades in aggression.
-Then they sought out Zane Kicklighter, a student who was actually not a Veil hunter himself, but had been raised by Veil hunters.
+Then, they sought out Zane Kicklighter, a student who was actually not a Veil hunter himself, but had been raised by Veil hunters.
 It didn’t hurt that he was also a powerful pyrokinetic hyper-being.

-The crew was using an off-campus apartment rented by Veil hunter Mio Sardis to sharpen their blades and prepare for their departure, when a key turned the lock and the door flew open.
+The crew was using an off-campus apartment, rented by Veil hunter Mio Sardis, to sharpen their blades and prepare for their departure, when a key turned in the lock, and the door flew open.
 They all brandished their weapons in anticipation.
 But they quickly realized they didn’t need them, as their visitor was revealed to be Amethyst Nagamatsu.
-She was the former roommate of Mio, and had extensive knowledge of the Veil and the ghost orphans they were tasked with hunting.
-Also, being a well read grad student and an advocate for social justice, Amy was quickly able to figure out that Quintonice, Terrence, Xylia, Zane and Nidia were about to go rescue M’Deigh Rogers from Sven Stockholm.
+She was the former roommate of Mio, and had extensive knowledge of the Veil, and the ghost orphans they were tasked with hunting.
+Also, being a well-read grad student, and an advocate for social justice, Amy was quickly able to figure out that Quintonice, Terrence, Xylia, Zane and Nidia were about to go rescue M’Deigh Rogers from Sven Stockholm.
 And finally, she wanted in.

-The fact that Amethyst had no natural hyper-abilities or combat skills, coupled with the details of her own family tree of which included ghost orphans and hyper-villains, made her inclusion on the squad a hard sell.
+The fact that Amethyst had no natural hyper-abilities or combat skills, coupled with the details of her own family tree, which included ghost orphans and hyper-villains, made her inclusion on the squad a hard sell.
 However, it was actually her lineage that eventually earned her a place among them, as her para-powered aunts had gifted her with an amulet that gave her the ability to summon and control a specific set of ghastly and ghostly creatures.
-Quintonice welcomed her to the team and they set out to find Sven and rescue M’Deigh.
+Quintonice welcomed her to the team, and they set out to find Sven, and rescue M’Deigh.